ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 my $api_instance = WWW::OpenAPIClient::DefaultApi->new(
 );

-my $text = "text_example"; # string | The text in which food items such as dish names and ingredients should be detected in.
+my $text = "text_example"; # string | The text in which food items, such as dish names and ingredients, should be detected in.

 eval {
     my $result = $api_instance->detect_food_in_text(text => $text);